higherkindness/mu-scala/docs/src/main/tut/metrics-reporting.md

 # Metrics Reporting

-Currently, [mu] provides two different ways to monitor [gRPC] services: `Prometheus` and `Dropwizard`.
+Currently, [Mu] provides two different ways to monitor [gRPC] services: `Prometheus` and `Dropwizard`.
 The usage is quite similar for both.

 ## Monitor Server Calls

 In order to monitor the RPC calls on the server side we need two things:

-* A `MetricsOps` implementation. `MetricsOps` is an algebra located in the `internal-core` module with the needed operations for registering metrics. [mu] provides two implementations, one for `Prometheus` and another one for `Dropwizard` but you can provide your own.
+* A `MetricsOps` implementation. `MetricsOps` is an algebra located in the `internal-core` module with the needed operations for registering metrics.
+[Mu] provides two implementations, one for `Prometheus` and another one for `Dropwizard` but you can provide your own.
-* A `MetricsServerInterceptor`. [mu] provides an interceptor that receives a `MetricsOps` as an argument and register server metrics.
+* A `MetricsServerInterceptor`.
+[Mu] provides an interceptor that receives a `MetricsOps` as an argument and register server metrics.

 Let's see how to register server metrics using `Prometheus` in the following fragment.